python/devguide/devcycle.rst

 Branches
 ''''''''

+There is a branch for each *feature version*, whether released or not (e.g.
+2.7, 3.2, 3.3).
+Development is handled separately for Python 2 and Python 3:
+no merging happens between 2.x and 3.x branches.

+In each of the 2.x and 3.x realms, the branch for a feature version is always a descendant of the previous feature version: for example, the ``3.2`` branch is a descendant of the ``3.1`` branch.

-There is a branch for each *minor version*.
-Development is done separately for Python 2 and Python 3.
-For each *major version*, each change should be made **first** in the oldest branch to which it applies and forward-ported as appropriate.
+Therefore, each change change should be made **first** in the oldest branch to which it applies and forward-ported as appropriate: if a bug must be fixed in both Python 3.2 and 3.3, first fix it in ``3.2`` and then merge ``3.2`` into ``default`` (which holds the future 3.3).

 .. _indevbranch: